California buys more masks, but some workers still lack

 The state will soon launch a competitive bidding process to try to get even more protective masks at lower prices and is encouraging manufacturers within the state to make equipment, Newsom said.

-“We decided to think outside the box, we did something big and bold," he said during a news conference at a Sacramento warehouse where masks and orher protective equipment are stored.
+“We decided to think outside the box, we did something big and bold," he said during a news conference at a Sacramento warehouse where masks and other protective equipment are stored.

 But as he promoted California's efforts, he acknowledged the equipment isn't always getting to the workers who need it, something he blamed on hospital systems and local governments.
 The administration will be “more aggressive” in making sure masks reach front -line workers, Newsom said.